 It was off-season when we visited Pompeii, and rains threatened all day.
 As a result, we had much of Pompeii to ourselves, as you will note in the pictures.
 Walking down these long streets with no one in sight was a true gift to study and photograph in detail this fascinating city.
 It became easy to imagine the thriving city it once was.
 It is a vast site, and it can take a full day or two to do it justice.
 The site is about 163 acres, with a significant portion left to excavate.
 There is so much still to learn.

-The archaeological site, from our perspective, is very well done.
-Once inside, the respect that Pompeii deserves has been accorded to it.
+The archaeological site, from our perspective, is excellent.
+Once inside, the respect that Pompeii deserves is obvious.
 There are no tourist shops, people selling items, or restaurants.
 There is only one small cafeteria on the immense site.

 Buy tickets from Pompeii’s Official Ticket Site Ticketone